Michaelt293/isotope/README.md

 Please report bugs and feature suggestions using the issue tracker (https://github.com/Michaelt293/isotope/issues).
 Pull requests are welcome and will be merged provided they improve Isotope.

+## Future directions

+Isotopic profiles currently cannot be calculated for chemical formulae.
+This is a major limitation since isotopic profiles are important in mass spectrometry.
+Therefore, this functionality should be added to Isotope in a future version.
+Since calculating isotopic profiles is computationally expensive, this feature could be introduced using Rust if performance is an issue using pure Haskell code.
+(Rust is a modern systems programming language with a strong type system and memory safety [6].)

+To increase compile-time checks, refinement types could be introduced using LiquidHaskell [7].
+For example, not all elements have naturally-occurring isotopes and such elements therefore do not have an average mass.
+Using LiquidHaskell, the function 'averageMass' could be refined to only accept elements with naturally-occurring isotopes.
+If such a direction is taken, two separate libraries may be maintained; one using LiquidHaskell and the other using only conventional Haskell code.

 ## Author

 The Isotope library is authored and maintained by Michael Thomas.
 Isotope logo was designed by Ben Jerrems.